sass/sass/doc-src/SASS_REFERENCE.md

 if you try to do e.g. `font-family: ()`, Sass will raise an error.
 If a list contains empty lists, as in `1px 2px () 3px`,
 the empty list will be removed before it's turned into CSS.
+Null values are also be removed from lists, so `1px 2px null 3px` would be become `1px 2px 3px` in CSS.

 ### Operations